 This course introduces students to a broad range of operating system concepts, such as processes and threads, scheduling, synchronization, memory management, file systems, input and output, deadlocks, device management and security.
 Students will also get practical experience with the Linux operating system.
 C will be used as the programming language in the course.
-Pre- requisites: CS 110 and CS 155; or permissions of the chair.
+Pre- requisites: CS 220.
 Offered: Spring